Green Star School

 In 2017, Platt Middle School joined the Eco-Cycle's Green Star Schools® Program to move toward zero waste through increased recycling, the implementation of composting, and special waste reduction activities.
 The Green Star Schools® Program is the first in the nation to reduce waste in every aspect of school life and because of this Program, up to two-thirds of the discards from each of the Green Star Schools is kept out of landfills.

 Besides just the reduction of waste during lunchtime; students, teachers, kitchen staff, custodial staff and administrators are all making the commitment to reduce waste all day long in the classrooms, halls and washrooms.
-Recycling and compost bins are available throughout the building.
-Special events such as the 6th Grade Welcome or 8th Grade Graduation are going Zero Waste with all compostable products.
+Recycling bins are available throughout the building.
+Special events such as the 6th Grade Welcome or 8th Grade Graduation are going Zero Waste events.

 Parents: You can help our school with this critical move toward zero waste!
 Parents are needed during lunch hour times to encourage students sort their leftovers.
 To help, please contact the Green Star School Lead or visit the Platt PTO Website for details.

-Students: You do your part in the Green Star / Environmental Club!
+Students: You do your part by recycling as much as possible and joining our Green Team!
 Platt Middle School is making a difference in our environment!